Welly wanging: Associations

 A number of associations have been formed to govern the sport, including the International Boot Throwing Association (based in Helsinki, Finland), the World Welly Wanging Association (Upperthong, UK), the World Welly Throwing Association (Settle, UK), the World Wellington Boot Throwing Association (Wellington, UK) and the New Zealand Boot Throwing Association (Taihape, New Zealand).

 Records

-The first world record throw recognised by Guinness World Records was 52.73 m, set by Tony Rodgers in Wiltshire, UK, in 1978, using a size 8 Dunlop "Challenger" boot.
+The first world record throw recognised by Guinness World Records was 52.73 m, set by Tony Rogers in Wiltshire, UK, in 1978, using a size 8 Dunlop "Challenger" boot.
 The current world records are 63.98 m for men, set by Teppo Luoma of Finland in 1996, and 40.87 m for women set by Sari Tirkkon, also of Finland and also in 1996.